My dream is that trophy and canned hunting will be banned

 These hunting organizations claim that trophy hunting is essential for economic growth of African countries, particularly in small rural communities.
 Again, this assertion is incorrect.
 Only 1.8% of all African tourism revenue comes from hunting.
 A staggering 98.2% of the tourism revenue comes from other forms of tourism such as wildlife viewing and photo safaris.
 In Zimbabwe, the African country with one of the highest concentrations of trophy hunting, only 3.2% of all tourism revenue comes from trophy hunting.
 South Africa is another popular destination for trophy hunters, yet only 1.2% of tourism revenues come from trophy hunting.
 A 2013 study conducted by the economic research organization Economists at Large revealed that trophy hunting revenues never exceed 0.27% of an African country’s GDP, and hardly any money ever reaches indigenous communities.
 Even economic studies undertaken by pro-trophy hunting organizations have concluded that, at most, only 3% of the money generated by trophy hunting actually reaches the rural communities where the hunting occurs.
 The Economists at Large study reveals that almost all trophy hunting profits stay with the trophy hunting operations, and the rest frequently end up in the bank accounts of corrupt government officials.

 Another claim made by many trophy hunting organizations is that trophy hunting weeds out the weaker animals, leaving the stronger ones to mate and strengthen the species.
 Again, science is showing the exact opposite to be true.
 Trophy hunting is causing a “backward evolution” because the largest and most impressive animals are being hunted down and killed.
 The Safari Club record books list the largest animals killed, not the smallest.
 Hunters want to kill animals with the largest antlers, tusks, and manes.
-A study reported in Newsweek in 2009 revealed that trophy hunting is leading to a reduction in size and overall health in the offspring of remaining animals.
+Multiple studies have revealed that trophy hunting is leading to a reduction in size and overall health in the offspring of remaining animals.
 The most robust members of endangered and threatened species are disappearing, not by the process of “natural selection” but by the bullets and arrows of hunters.
 Bighorn sheep rams in Canada have experienced a 25% decrease in horn size since 1985.
 The strongest rams with the largest horns have been killed, and the remaining smaller rams are now propagating the species with a weaker gene pool.

 African elephants are also drastically changing for the worse.
 The strongest elephants have the largest tusks, which they use both as defense weapons and as foraging tools.
 However, because elephants with large tusks have been targeted by hunters and poachers over the last 50 years, tuskless elephants, products of a genetic fluke, have become the more consistent breeders.
 They have grown from around 2% among African elephants to more than 38% in one Zambian population, and 98% in another South African herd.
 Tusked elephants, like bighorn rams with large horns, are genetically stronger individuals who give the species the best chance of survival for generations to come, but they are being wiped out by hunters.